perturbing/vasil-tests/secp-primitives-cip.md

 To start using this minting policy we first need a private and public key, for educational purposes these can be constructed in their hex notation via [this](https://paulmillr.com/noble/)* unsecure online demo of SECP256k1.

-In the rest of this tutorial we will use the private key (in hex)
+In the rest of this tutorial, we will use the private key (in hex)
 ```
 0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef
 ```